 Except for transactions identified in the previous section as interest-bearing, outstanding balances as at financial reporting date are generally unsecured, interest-free and settlement occurs in cash, and are collectible or payable on demand.
-For the years ended December 31, 2018, 2017 and 2016, the Company has not made any provision for doubtful accounts relating to amounts owed by related parties.
+For the years ended December 31, 2019, 2018 and 2017, the Company has not made any provision for ECL relating to amounts owed by related parties.
 This assessment is undertaken each financial year by examining the financial position of the related party and the market in which the related party operates.